-297. District and Sub-Districts.- (1) For the purposes of this Act, the State Government shall form Districts and Sub-Districts, and shall prescribe, and may alter, the limits of such districts and sub districts.

-2. The formation of districts and sub-districts and every alteration of such limits shall be notified in the Official Gazette.

-3. Every such alteration shall take effect on such future date as may be mentioned in the Notification.

-298. Special Notaries.- The State Government may appoint in each District one District Special Notary and in each sub-district one or more Special Notaries.
+- 296. District and Sub-Districts.- (1) For the purposes of this Act, the State Government shall form districts and sub-districts, and shall prescribe, and may alter, the limits of such districts and sub-districts. - (2)The formation of districts and sub-districts and every alteration of such limits shall be notified in the Official Gazette. - (3) Every such alteration shall take effect on such future date as may be mentioned in the Notification. - 297.
+Special Notaries.- The State Government may appoint in each District one District Special Notary and in each sub-district one or more Special Notaries.
 The Special Notary shall exercise the powers conferred on him by this Acts within such sub-district or sub-districts as the State Government may by order determine.
-The State Government may also appoint joint Special Notaries in any sub-district or sub-districts, whenever necessary.

-299. Offices of the District Special Notary and the Special Notary.- The State Government shall establish in every district an office to be styled as the office of the District Special Notary and in every sub-district an office or offices to be styled as the office of the Special Notary or the offices of the joint Special Notaries, as the case may be.

-- 300. Absence of District Special Notary.- When any District Special Notary is absent on leave or otherwise the State Special Notary shall make necessary arrangements of substitution, either directing any other District Special Notary or a special Notary to act as such District Special Notary during the absence, unless the State Government makes an appointment in this regard.
-However, where a Special Notary is directed act as District Special Notary he shall not hear appeals against his own orders. - 301.
-Absence of Special Notary.- When any Special Notary is absent, or when his office is temporarily vacant, the District Special Notary shall make the necessary arrangement of substitution directing any other special notary to act as such special notary during the absence, unless the State Government makes appointment in this regard. - 302.
-Seal of the District Special Notary and the Special Notary.- The several District Special Notaries and the Special Notaries shall use an embossed seal bearing the following inscription "The seal of the District Special Notary of District" or "the Seal of the Special Notary of Sub-District". - 303.
-State Special Notary.- The State government may appoint a State Special Notary for the State of Goa, who shall have powers of superintendence and control over the District Special Notaries and the Special Notaries.
+The State Government may also appoint joint Special Notaries in any sub-district or sub-districts, whenever necessary. - 298.
+Offices of the District Special Notary and the Special Notary.- The State Government shall establish in every district an office to be styled as the office of the District Special Notary and in every sub-district an office or offices to be styled as the office of the Special Notary or the offices of the joint Special Notaries, as the case may be. - 299.
+Absence of District Special Notary.- When any District Special Notary is absent on leave or otherwise the State Special Notary shall make necessary arrangements of substitution, either directing any other District Special Notary or any Special Notary to act as such District Special Notary during the absence, unless the State Government makes an appointment in this regard.
+However, where any Special Notary is directed to act as District Special Notary, he shall not hear appeals against his own orders. - 300.
+Absence of Special Notary.- When any Special Notary is absent, or when his office is temporarily vacant, the District Special Notary shall make the necessary arrangement of substitution directing any other Special Notary to act as such Special Notary during the absence, unless the State Government makes appointment in this regard. - 301.
+Seal of the District Special Notary and the Special Notary.- The several District Special Notaries and the Special Notaries shall use an embossed seal bearing the following inscription "The seal of the District Special Notary of \\\\\ District" or "the Seal of the Special Notary of \\\\\ Sub-District".

-304. Qualifications.- A person shall not be qualified to be a State Special Notary, District Special Notary and Special Notary unless he is a graduate in law and possesses such other qualifications and experienced as may be 5 prescribed.
+- 302. State Special Notary.- The State Government may appoint a State Special Notary for the State of Goa, who shall have powers of superintendence and control over the District Special Notaries and the Special Notaries. - 303.
+Qualifications.- A person shall not be qualified to be a State Special Notary, District Special Notary and Special Notary, unless he is a graduate in law and possesses such other qualifications and experience as may be prescribed.